floydhub/regression/README.md

 Note:
 - `--gpu` run your job on a FloydHub GPU instance.
 This is a very simple task, so you can run the a CPU instance without any performance degradation.
-- `-env pytorch-0.2` prepares a pytorch environment for python 3.
+- `--env pytorch-0.2` prepares a pytorch environment for python 3.

 You can follow along the progress by using the [logs](http://docs.floydhub.com/commands/logs/) command.
 The training should take less than 1 minute.